The stochastic evolution of an infinite population with logistic-type interaction: Abstract

 \section{Abstract}

 An infinite population of point entities dwelling in the habitat $X=\mathds{R}^d$ is studied.
-Its members arrive at and depart from $X$ at random.
+Its members arrive in and depart from $X$ at random.
 The departure rate has a term corresponding to a logistic-type interaction between the entities.
-Thereby, the corresponding Kolmogorov operator $L$ has an additive quadratic part, which usually produces essential difficulties in its study.
-The population's pure states are locally finite counting measures defined on $X$.
-The set of such states $\Gamma$ is equipped with the vague topology and thus with the corresponding Borel $\sigma$-field.
+Thereby, the corresponding Kolmogorov operator $L$ has an additive quadratic term, which usually produces essential difficulties in its study.
+The population pure states are locally finite counting measures defined on $X$.
+The set of such states $\Gamma$ is equipped with the vague topology, which allows one to use probability measures defined thereon.
 The population evolution is described at two levels.
-At the first level, we deal with the Fokker-Planck equation for $(L,\mathcal{F},\mu_0)$ where $\mathcal{F}$ is an appropriate set of bounded test functions $F:\Gamma\to \mathds{R}$ (domain of $L$) and $\mu_0$ is an initial state, which is supposed to belong to the set $\mathcal{P}_{\rm exp}$ of sub-Poissonian probability measures on $\Gamma$.
-We prove that the Fokker-Planck equation has a unique solution $t\mapsto\mu_t$ which also belongs to $\mathcal{P}_{\rm exp}$.
-Some of the properties of this solution are also obtained.
-The second level description yields a Markov process such that its one dimensional marginals coincide with the mentioned states $\mu_t$.
+At the first level, one deals with the Fokker-Planck equation for $(L,\mathcal{F},\mu_0)$ where $\mathcal{F}$ is an appropriate set of bounded test functions $F:\Gamma\to \mathds{R}$ (domain of $L$) and $\mu_0$ is an initial state, which is supposed to belong to the set $\mathcal{P}_{\rm exp}$ of sub-Poissonian probability measures on $\Gamma$.
+We prove that the Fokker-Planck equation has a unique solution $t\mapsto\mu_t$, which belongs to $\mathcal{P}_{\rm exp}$.
+Some of the properties of this solution are also described.
+The second-level description yields a Markov process with cadlag paths such that its one-dimensional marginals coincide with the mentioned states $\mu_t$.
 The process is obtained as the unique solution of the corresponding martingale problem.
+The results obtained are discussed and compared with those known for similar models with logistic-type interactions.